ldesgoui/tf2-comp-fixes/README.md

 - **Winger Jump Bonus Applies When Fully Deployed**

   When enabled with `sm_winger_jump_bonus_when_fully_deployed 1`, the Winger's jump bonus will only take effect when the weapon is fully deployed.
-(TODO: for now, hardcoded as 200ms after the player switches to the weapon)

 ## Installation